MSc Business Engineering, UMONS

 What is your proudest achievement in the job so far?

 I am the co-writer of a study developed during my MBA internship.
 This piece of research called “Being Driven, a study on human adoption and ownership of autonomous vehicles” propelled me to an international level.
 It has been featured around the world in Forbes and Straits Times.
-I was immensely proud to have a 3-page interview in the prestigious business magazine Trends Belgium.
+I was immensely proud to have a three-page interview in the prestigious business magazine Trends Belgium.
 I never imagined that one day I would feature in this paper.
-I am now capitalizing on this experience and expertise to speak at events and enhance my personal branding.
+I am now capitalising on this experience and expertise to speak at events and enhance my personal branding.